rucio/rucio/doc/rucio-server.md

      default = postgresql://rucio:secret@localhost/rucio

 * section [bootstrap]: This section is used to populate the database when its contents are created.
-It is used to set the credentials of the root user to access the server and tools.
-Note, all items in the [bootstrap] template must be uncommented and defined, or else the bootstrap script will fail a try/except clause and insert hardcoded default values in the database instead, which will not be useful to users outside CERN!
+It is used to set the credentials of the root user to access the server and tools. **Note: all items** in the [bootstrap] template must be uncommented and defined, or else the bootstrap script will fail a try/except clause and insert hardcoded default values in the database instead.
+These will not be useful to users outside CERN.

 See the template and example in the appendix.